 Often, innovation does not come from within authoritative agencies; it comes from the fringe.
 Barry Marshall was mocked for his claims that H. Pylori could cause stomach ulcers as everyone “knew” that nothing could survive in stomach acid.
 The Belousov-Zhabotinsky reaction was dismissed as impossible for it seemingly violated the ever-holy second law of thermodynamics.
 DNA could not be the genetic material of the cell because 2x Nobel Laureate, Linus Pauling decreed that the cell’s genetic material would be a protein.
 There are numerous other examples that I won’t go into, but the point that I am making is that as long science is done by humans who all fall short and succumb to the inherit biases of their nature, the new ideas we need to literally keep the lights on will face extreme opposition.

-Over time, these issues of have only gotten worse, not better, as our underlying information infrastructure has become more centralized and more hierarchical.
+Over time, these issues of conformity and authoritarianism have only gotten worse, not better, as our underlying information infrastructure has become more centralized and more hierarchical.
 This leads to less innovation as breakthrough ideas must work harder and harder to gain acceptance and climb to the top of these hierarchies.

 What happened to teaching science?